qunderriner/missing_middle_zillow/README.md

 # missing_middle_zillow

-Extra files needed to run notebook, other than big HMDA files (download locations inline), are in the Aux_data folder, as is the py file cols_to_keep.py, with just list of cols to keep called in the imports.
+Extra files needed to run the notebook, other than massive HMDA files (download location inline, only processing apart from what's explicitly in the notebook is filtering for California), are in the Aux_data folder.
+There is also a small .py file called cols_to_keep.py, with just a list of cols to keep called in the imports to make the notebook slightly cleaner.